Coconut Lemon Layer Cake (Easter Speckled Egg Cake)

 - With an electric mixer with the whisk attachment, whip egg white and sugar mixture for 5 minutes over medium speed.
 Increase speed to medium-high, and whip until stiff, glossy peaks form and meringue has cooled (test by the feeling of the bottom of the bowl), about 6 minutes.

 - Switch to the paddle attachment.
 With the mixer on medium speed, add butter, one piece at a time, beating well after each addition.
 The frosting might look separated at first but keep beating until it comes together.
 Be patient and it will come together (as long as you dissolved all the sugar in the previous step and your meringue was cool before adding in the butter).

 - Once the buttercream is smooth and silky (and not before), beat in the coconut cream, coconut extract and vanilla until combined, additional one minute.

 To Assemble Cake:

-- Using a serrated knife, remove dome on cake layers.
-Slice each cake into two equal halves if you want a 4 layered cake as pictured.
-If not, continue to frosting.
+- Using a serrated knife, remove the dome on cake layers.
 Place one layer of cake onto a cake platter.
 Spread about 1 cup frosting evenly.
-Place the second layer of cake on top of frosting.
+Place the second layer of cake on top of the frosting.
 Spread the remaining frosting on top and the sides of the cake.
 Smooth frosting as evenly as possible and decorate as desired.

-- Let cake chill for at least 30 minutes before speckling.
+- Let the cake chill for at least 30 minutes to an hour before speckling.